paweloczadly/oczadly.io/content/about/index.en.md

 Currently working at **[Gradle](https://gradle.org/)** on building systems and internal developer platforms.

-> ***Note:***
->
+{{< admonition tip "Note" >}}
-> *Posts about Gradle, DPE University, Build Scans, or Develocity reflect my **personal experiences and perspectives**.
+*Posts about Gradle, DPE University, Build Scans, or Develocity reflect my **personal experiences and perspectives**.
 They are not official product endorsements or company statements but insights I've gained while working with these tools in real engineering workflows.*
+{{< /admonition >}}

 ---